 Manganese sulfate is a white orthorhombic crystals at solid state.
 MnSO4 dissolves in water.

 Aqueous copper sulfate solution is blue colour.
 But when dehydrated copper sulfate is white a powder.

-Add barium chloride to dilute sulfuric acid.
-It will give a white precipitate strontium sulfate.
-Separate the precipitate from the solution.
-Then add dilute acid such as HCl to the precipitate.
-Pricipitate does not dissolve.
-SO that says us there were sulfate ions in the initail solution.
+Add barium chloride to dilute sulfuric acid solution.
+It will give a white precipitate, barium sulfate.
+Separate the precipitate from the solution and add a dilute acid such as HCl to the precipitate.
+Precipitate does not dissolve in dilute acid.
+So that says us, there were sulfate ions in the initial solution as an anion.

 Think, there are two colourless solutions.
 One solution contains sulfate ion and other one has sulfite ion.
 You are said to identify which solution have sulfate ion.

 Add barium chloride to both solutions separately.
 You can see a forming white precipitates in both solutions.